 PCA's Double-Goal Coach Award is given to youth and high school sports coaches from throughout the U.S. who embody the ideals of the Double-Goal Coach, striving to win, while also pursuing the more important goal of teaching life lessons through sports.

 The 50 national award winners will receive $200; a certificate; recognition on PCA's website, newsletters and media campaigns; and 2 tickets to the 2019 National Youth Sports Awards & Benefit sponsored by Deloitte ($500 value).
-Select winners will be selected to participate in a panel discussion during the event and will receive an all-expense paid trip for two to attend the event in California.
+Select winners will be chosen to participate in a panel discussion during the event and will receive an all-expense paid trip for two to attend the event in California.
 New this year, thanks to the generosity of Taube Family Foundation, one GRAND PRIZE WINNER will receive $10,000 - $2,500 for the coach and $7,500 for the team or program of his/her choice!
 A background check will be completed if named a national finalist.